STAGE 1 : CIRCUIT DU MANS > DEAUVILLE

 More Than 2 hours of track on the Circuit Bugatti at Le Mans!

 A packed and prestigious programme lies in store for the hundred or so cars, from among the most beautiful GTs in the world, which are due to take part in the 28th RALLYE DE PARIS.
 The rally will set off from the Circuit Bugatti at Le Mans, where track sessions are scheduled on Saturday.
 Then, after lunch served in the “Welcome” restaurant and a traditional Le Mans-style start, some magnificent routes along secondary roads will bring you to Deauville, driving through the Perche and the Pays d’Auge.
 Wellsuited to your cars, the route we have chosen will surprise you with the rallylike roads it follows and the beautiful scenery it passes through.

-In Deauville, after a finish in the town centre, all the participants will stay in the legendary 5-star Hôtel Barrière Normandy (it is also possible to register without accommodation, for those participants who have a second home nearby or who would prefer to reserve a different hotel).
+In Deauville, after a finish in the town centre, all the participants will stay in the legendary 5-star Hôtel Barrière Royal (it is also possible to register without accommodation, for those participants who have a second home nearby or who would prefer to reserve a different hotel).
 Finally, on Sunday, the rally will wend its way from Normandy along the Seine to the finish on the Champs-Elysées in Paris and the prizegiving lunch at the Ledoyen restaurant with its multiple stars.